AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >1.
 If you submitted the case for OrgA but the issue is actually impacting OrgB, members of OrgB will not be able to see this case under [!UICONTROL My Cases] in the future.
 >1.
 In addition, members of OrgA will be able to see cases under [!UICONTROL My Cases] that are actually meant for OrgB, which can lead to privacy issues.

+>[!NOTE]
+>
+> To ensure you receive the fastest, most accurate support, select the correct details when creating support requests.
+Accurate selection helps route your case directly to the correct team and reduces response times.
+>
+>If your organization has entitlements for Adobe Commerce Intelligence / Commerce Reporting (MBI) but you need assistance with Advanced Reporting, don't select **Commerce Reporting** as the product.
+The Commerce Reporting team doesn't provide support for Advanced Reporting issues.
+>
+>If you are unable to select a different product (for example, the **Select a product** dropdown is empty or not displayed), it is usually due to one of the following reasons:
+>
+>* Your Commerce entitlements have expired or are inactive (for example, due to an outstanding billing or licensing issue).
+>* For instances hosted on Adobe Commerce on cloud infrastructure (PaaS), you haven't been added to the Cloud project.
+>
+>For Adobe Commerce on cloud projects, contact your Account Owner and request to be added to the appropriate Cloud project.
+For more information, see User access for Adobe Commerce on cloud infrastructure.
+>
+>After you have been granted Shared Access and added to the Cloud project:
+>
+>1.
+Go to the [Adobe Support](https://experienceleague.adobe.com/home?lang=en#support) page.
+>1.
+In the organization dropdown on the left, select the organization whose name ends with **Commerce**.
+>1.
+Submit the ticket for the appropriate product, and don't select **Commerce Reporting** for issues related specifically to Advanced Reporting.

 You must have an account on both https://account.adobe.com and https://account.magento.com to sign in to the Experience League to submit a support case.
 You won't be able to submit a support case until you are signed in.

 >[!NOTE]